tfpk/macrokata/exercises/06_repetition/README.md

 In this task, you will be creating an `if_any!` macro.
 If any of the first arguments are true, it should execute the block which is the last argument.

-You may not edit the `main` function; but once you have completd the exercise, your `if_any!` macro should expand to look like the
+You may not edit the `main` function; but once you have completed the exercise, your `if_any!` macro should expand to look like the
 following:

 <!-- If you can see this text, it means you're not looking at the book.   -->